EndPointCorp/end-point-blog/2012/03/16/cache-expiration-railsadmin.html.md

 end
 ```

-While working with RailsAdmin, I've come up with a different solution for expiring caches without extending the RailsAdmin functionality.
+While working with RailsAdmin, I’ve come up with a different solution for expiring caches without extending the RailsAdmin functionality.
 Here are a couple of examples:

 ### Page Caching